david3xu/chat-app-education/README.md

 # it seems that the output display at the same time, can you display word by word, when the llm generate words?

 # it seems that the model contines generate answer, no stop?

+# Do you have any idea for chat history ?

+# @app @actions @components @lib @supabase  can you give exact step for the above chat history implementation?

+# add "Select Domination Field" in the "Chat Area"

+# can you add one processing shadow icon when generating the answer ?

+# move the loading icon to the left